timfish/ffi-decorators/README.md

 myLib.do_some_number_fudging(10, 546);

 // do_long_running_thing returns a promise so
-// this automatically uses ffi async feature const result = await myLib.do_long_running_thing(95, 9);
+// this automatically uses the ffi async feature const result = await myLib.do_long_running_thing(95, 9);

-// Callback pointers and caching to avoid GC is automatic myLib.something_with_callback(5, (res) => {
+// Callback pointers are cached to avoid GC myLib.something_with_callback(5, (res) => {
   console.log(res);
 })